 Chloë’s creative quest: I am seeking opportunities to engage in cross curriculum projects, such as:

-- Art & Design – Editing and layout of stories with illustrations + Graphic Novel form.
+- Art & Design – Story book illustrations; layout for Graphic Novel form.

 - ICT – Recording and transmitting stories: PodCasts, Video, Animation; to include Drama students.
 Connecting traditional storytelling with modern technology.